kennyhml/QKeyWidget/README.md

 # QKeyWidget
 QKeyWidget provides a wrapper for PySide's `QTextEdit` (created as a wrapped instance or wrapped around an existing instance).

-This wrapper aims to turn the widget into one that is useful to set key combinations by simply focusing the widget and entering pressing the combination.
+This wrapper aims to turn the widget into one that is useful to set key combinations by simply focusing the widget and pressing the combination.

 ## An example of how that might look: